 - belly dancers & dervishes shows;

-- professional photography dressed as an ottoman (at an extra cost).
+- sometimes, professional photography dressed as an ottoman (at an extra cost).

 I tried this Istanbul to-do with a group of mixed friends: Romanian, Serbian and Turkish, and it was really memorable.
 Honestly, I don’t remember anything about the food, so it must have been average.
 But I do remember it took a lot of time for the vessel to leave the port.
 And their traditional alcoholic drink was similar to vodka, but too strong and weird for my taste.